tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 Finally, every SAS token includes a signature.

 > [!CAUTION]
-> Shared access signatures are keys that grant permissions to storage resources, and they should be protected in the same manner as an account key.
+> Shared access signatures are keys that grant permissions to storage resources, and you should protected them just as you would protect an account key.
 It's important to protect an SAS from malicious or unintended use.
 Use discretion in distributing an SAS, and have a plan in place for revoking a compromised SAS.
 Operations that use shared access signatures should be performed only over an HTTPS connection, and SAS URIs should be distributed only on a secure connection, such as HTTPS.

 ## Authorize a service SAS